-Toffoli is a small family winery in Refrontolo, a village in the hills north of Treviso.
+Toffoli is a family winery in Refrontolo, a village in the hills north of Treviso.

 Refrontolo is in the heart of the production area Conegliano Valdobbiadene Prosecco Superiore DOCG.
 Since July 7, 2019 the Conegliano and Valdobbiadene hills are UNESCO World Heritage Site.

 The Glera grapes are harvested around the second half of September.
-The Glera grapes are hand-picked.
+The grapes are always hand picked.

-The Prosecco sparkling wine is bright, light yellow with green hints.
+The Prosecco Brut Superiore sparkling wine is bright, light yellow with green hints.
 The wine is made from 100% Glera grapes.

 Brut is a dryer wine than Extra Dry.
 If you prefer having your prosecco in a drier style, you want to be looking for Brut.

 The light yellow color of the Prosecco Brut Superiore DOCG reminds you of the white wines of Veneto.
 The bubbles of this prosecco are tiny and last for a long time.